leonmavr/leonmavr.github.io/_posts/2026-03-22-Arena_allocation.md

 ```

-## 5. Growing Arenas (Multi-Block Arenas)
+## 5. Multi-Block Arenas

 A fixed-size arena fails when the offset reaches the capacity.
-To address this, we use growing arenas.
+To address this, we use growing (multi-block) arenas.
 The blueprint is as follows:

 ```c